CMitch213/Blue-Carpet-Team/README.md

 <br>

 ## TL:DR:
-Game made by a small team for the 2023 Github Game-Off Game Jam
+Game made by a small team for the 2023 Github Game-Off Game Jam that is being worked on past the jam.